For this academic year, we offer the following CSSF courses and events at

 might affect availability of courses more than six months out, but this schedule

-The Center also offers two awards for University of Kansas students:
+The Center currently offers two SF awards for University of Kansas students:

 James E. Gunn Award for Science Fiction Writing and

 the Scholarship in Science Fiction Studies, and

 we plan to expand financial support soon thanks to generous donors.